-- Declared Snow Route Parking Ban – When additional overnight plowing is required on snow routes after a snowfall, a Declared Snow Route Parking Ban is placed into effect.
+- Extended Snow Route Parking Ban – When additional overnight plowing is required on snow routes after a snowfall, an Extended Snow Route Parking Ban is placed into effect.
 This ban extends the Annual Snow Route Parking Ban by two hours, so when it is declared, vehicles are prohibited from parking on snow routes from midnight to 7:00 a.m.

 - Snow Emergency – The Mayor may declare a Snow Emergency at any time which will prompt a Snow Emergency Parking Ban prohibiting parking on snow routes.